East London Waterworks Project - Website Redesign

 Conversion process

-We then shared these early wireframes with other ELWP volunteers to gain input on content placement, text choices, and visual hierarchy.
+We then shared these wireframes with other ELWP volunteers to gain input on content placement, text choices, and visual hierarchy.
 This feedback shaped our design iterations moving forward.

 Development of Hi-Fidelity Mockups and Design System